 She basically killed it when she was here.
 Worked hard during the day and socialized with co-workers and fellow volunteers at night.
 This is a perfect example of what we’re looking for in an international volunteer.
 Thanks Megan!
 Looking forward to seeing you again some day.

-I volunteered in February and March, 2015 at The Real Uganda’s Village Teaching and Community Outreach Program.
+I volunteered in February and March, 2015 at The Real Uganda’s Community Outreach Program.
 I worked in a organization focusing on primary education, public health, and women’s empowerment.

 I primarily worked with women and children.